Skip to main content

 • Sandbox configuration and network restrictions

 Make /status part of your deployment checklist.
-After pushing managed settings through any of the five delivery mechanisms, have a team member run /status and confirm the expected settings show up.
+After pushing managed settings through any of the five delivery mechanisms (or placing fragments in managed-settings.d/), have a team member run /status and confirm the expected settings show up.

 Best Practices